A Guide to growing a Fiddle Leaf Fig Tree!

 Ever since I wrote the post Growing and Pruning Your Fiddle Leaf Fig, the biggest question people have had is about how to grow a Fiddle Leaf Fig from bush to tree form!
 This post will go into more detail on the subject and hopefully answer any questions you have.

 Can I grow my FLF bush into a tree?
 The answer is yes!
+FLFs are so versatile that they can take on a bushy appearance, or be grown and trained into a tree-shape.
 There are a few factors involved in making sure your FLF ends up looking like a tree.
-But be patient – it takes time for a tree to grow!
-I think the main reason why most people buy a smaller bush-form FLF over the larger tree form is price.
-Younger (and therefore smaller) plants are cheaper and less of a risk to buy if you’re not sure how well you’ll be able to look after it – its less expense if it doesn’t last in your home.
-Once you are able to keep a FLF alive and healthy you might have the confidence to go bigger!
+Firstly be patient – it takes time for a tree to grow!
+Maybe you’ve found a smaller, bushy FLF to bring home.
+Younger (and therefore smaller) plants are cheaper and less of a risk to buy if you’re not sure how well you’ll be able to look after it – its less of a risk if it doesn’t last in your home.
+Sometimes I prefer to bring home smaller plants, as you can then experiment and grow the plant to the size and shape you like.

 Fiddle Leaf Figs aren’t the fastest growing plants but you can speed up their growth by providing the right conditions for them.
 Growth depends on three factors: light, soil and water.
 It may take a little while to understand what your FLF needs.
 Keep an eye on it and see what it responds to in terms of how much water and light it needs.
-FLFs need a well draining soil with a good fertiliser to get maximum growth.
+FLFs need a well draining soil with a good fertilizer (this one is best for FLF’s) to get maximum growth.
+If you’re new to using a fertilizer, read these tips first.
 If your FLF isn’t responding well to what you’re doing – change something!
 It may take a little trial and error to figure out.
 For more general tips, see my post on growing and pruning your Fiddle Leaf Fig.

 Similarly, you can prune any unwanted branches, but just be aware of the affect it will have on the plant – don’t leave your plant too bare.